Meta Robots Tag & X-Robots-Tag Explained

 How to Check Your Website for Meta Robots Tag Issues

-In the search box, type “blocked from crawling” to see errors regarding your meta robots tags or x-robots-tags.
+1. In the “Issues” tab, search for “blocked from crawling” or other errors related to meta robots tags.

 FAQs